 Cornerstone for Economic Development and Continuing Education

 - The Community Center Foundation Board will develop a 13,000 sq. ft.
-Class A office space complex with 9 rental (income producing) areas in the Highlander Center.
+Class A office space complex with 9 rental (income producing) areas in the Community Center.

 - The Community Center Foundation Board plans to work with North Arkansas College on Workforce Development through development of the Technology Center in the Community Center which will provide easy access to Distance Education.